-Lung Adenocarcinoma: Symptoms, Causes, and Treatment
+Lung Adenocarcinoma: Causes and Diagnosis

 Lung adenocarcinoma is a type of non-small cell lung cancer that starts in the cells that line the alveoli in the lungs.
 It is the most common type of lung cancer, accounting for about 40% of cases.
 This cancer is significant because it tends to spread to other parts of the body earlier than other types of lung cancer.
 Understanding its signs and symptoms is crucial for early detection and treatment.
 If you or a loved one have risk factors such as smoking or exposure to certain chemicals, regular screenings are important.